jayhan94/kilocode-rules/rules-code/implement.md

 - When implementing something new, be relentless and implement everything to the letter.
 Stop only when you're done till successfully testing, not before.

 ---
-After every code implementation/change ALWAYS do 2 things:
+After every code implementation/change ALWAYS do 3 things:
 a.
 Update other possibly affected codes in `src` and other codes at other places.
 b.
 Update the documentation, plans and tasks in `.kilocode/rules/memory-bank/`.
+c.
+Reformat all modified code.